You now have more good choices for color in your kitchen.

 However, they have a few collections with the following partners:

-You can also buy a British flag-themed refrigerator.
+You can also buy a refrigerator with a British flag theme.

-ILVE is like Café Appliances with 23 colors, including white, blue, burgundy, emerald, black, stainless, matte graphite, and antique white.
+ILVE is similar to Café Appliances, offering 23 colors: white, blue, burgundy, emerald, black, stainless, matte graphite, and antique white.

-You also have trim possibilities of copper, brass, bronze, and stainless.
+You also have trim possibilities in copper, brass, bronze, and stainless steel.

 Their performance and serviceability, however, are a concern.

-CornuFé is the less expensive, less customizable French-looking range available in only two sizes, 36 and 43 inches.
+CornuFé is a more affordable, less customizable French-style range available in two sizes: 36 and 43 inches.

-They feature eight colors and three trims matte black, gloss black, pure white, stainless, blue, gray, green, and cream.
+You can choose from any of the 50 colors in the standard CornuFé line, including matte black, gloss black, pure white, stainless, blue, gray, green, and cream.

-CornuFé is a good option for a French-looking range without the price tag of a La Cornue or the complexity of a Lacanche French range.
+CornuFé is a good option for a French-looking range without the price tag of La Cornue or the complexity of the Lacanche French range.

-Viking was the original company to introduce color back in the late 1980s.
-They have added new looks with Tuscany for more of an old-world look.
+Viking was the first company to introduce color in the late 1980s.
+They have added new looks with the Tuscany series for a more old-world aesthetic.

-You have many choices for a high output range.
-The colors are new and bold.
+You have many choices for a high-output range, and the colors are new and bold.
+A new CEO, Anne Purcelli, will turn this company around.

 Want to have some fun?
 Go to True's website and play with their "Build Your True" refrigeration design system.

 Want a white refrigerator with black or copper hinges?
-How about blue and brass?
+How about black and copper?

 True builds the most unique refrigeration on the market.
 True is all stainless and incredibly solid.